fricciardi/datetime2/src/docs/index.rst

    The ``CalendarClass`` must have the non-default constructor ``from_rata_die`` and the method ``to_rata_die`` that convert the calendar to and from the rata die count.
-If it does not, a :exc:`TypeError` exception is generated.
-Additionally, for the import mechanism to work, other class constructors and the methods that return a calendar instance (e.g.
-   :ref:`gregorian.replace <gregorian-replace>`) should construct objects of the calendar class just calling the calendar class (like in ``GregorianCalendar(1, 2, 3)``).
+A :exc:`TypeError` exception is generated if either method does not exist.
+Additionally, for the import mechanism to work, other class constructors and the methods that return a calendar instance (e.g. :ref:`gregorian.replace <gregorian-replace>`) should construct objects of the calendar class just calling the calendar class (like in ``GregorianCalendar(1, 2, 3)``).

 As a very simple example, let's define a new calendar that defines each day by indicating the week number and the week day, counting the week of January